 The two services are similar when it comes to music discovery, but not the same.
-Spotify has the popular Discover Weekly feature, which is basically a curated playlist containing the songs from artists and genres you’re listening to.
-You get a new one every Monday that contains 30 tracks.
-Additionally, the service also creates up to six daily mixes for you based on your listening habits.
+Spotify has the popular Discover Weekly feature, a curated playlist containing the songs from artists and genres you’re listening to.
+You get a new one every Monday that includes 30 tracks.
+Additionally, the service also creates up to six daily mixes for you based on your listening habits, among other things.

 Tidal Rising connects you with up-and-coming artists from around the world.

 Again, both Spotify and Tidal do a great job at music discovery.
 However, I think Spotify does it a bit better.
 The main reason is that it offers a lot more playlists for more or less every genre out there.
-Even though Tidal is very hip-hop heavy (the service is owned by Jay-Z), it has just 32 hip-hop playlists, while Spotify has 54 of them.
+Even though Tidal is very hip-hop-heavy, it has fewer hip-hop playlists than Spotify.
 Spotify also has way more top charts available that list the best songs by country.

 So the Swedish streaming giant wins this round, although the difference between the two isn’t massive.
-I’m a Tidal user and am happy with the music discovery features that are available, although I’d love to see a feature similar to Spotify’s Discover Weekly as well as more playlists.
+I’m a Tidal user and am happy with the music discovery features that are available.
+However, I’d love to see a feature similar to Spotify’s Discover Weekly as well as more playlists.

 Tidal vs Spotify: Content

-Tidal has a leg up on Spotify when it comes to library size.
-It boasts over 60 million tracks, which is 10 million more than its biggest competitor.
+Tidal previously held the edge over Spotify with a whopping 70 million songs, but the streaming giant has closed the gap.
+Both services now boast 70 million tracks spanning across all genres.
 However, quantity isn’t everything.
 It’s the quality that counts, which is where the two are neck and neck in my experience.
 All of my favorite songs and artists are available on both platforms.

 Tidal does a better job when it comes to exclusives, though.
-Thanks to Jay-Z’s connections and influence, a lot of famous artists like Beyonce and Rihanna released their albums/songs on Tidal first, before publishing them on competing services months down the line.
+Thanks to Jay-Z’s connections and influence, many famous artists like Beyonce and Rihanna released their albums and songs on Tidal first before publishing them on competing services months down the line.

-However, the main difference in content you have to be aware of is that Spotify is great for podcasts, while Tidal is great for videos.
-You’ll find over a million podcast titles on Spotify.
+However, the main difference in the content you have to be aware of is that Spotify is great for podcasts, while Tidal is great for videos.
+You’ll find nearly three million podcast titles on Spotify.
 Popular or niche, there’s a good chance the podcasts you’re into are on Spotify.
 This is great news, as you don’t need a separate app for podcasts.

-In fact, Spotify is actively buying the rights to certain podcasts and making them exclusive for the service.
-That includes the highly popular The Joe Rogan Experience, which the company reportedly paid $100 million for the rights.
-Other exclusive podcasts include the one hosted by the former First Lady Michelle Obama, as well as the entire Last Podcast Network.
+Spotify is actively buying the rights to specific podcasts and making them exclusive for the service.
+That includes the top-rated The Joe Rogan Experience, which the company reportedly paid $100 million for the rights.
+Other exclusive podcasts include one hosted by the former First Lady Michelle Obama, as well as the entire Last Podcast Network.

-Tidal also offers podcasts, but its selection is small to say the least.
-There are less than 20 of them available, and a lot of them are very hip-hop centric.
+Tidal also offers podcasts, but its selection is small, to say the least.
+There are only a few curated titles, and a lot of them are very hip-hop-centric.
 You won’t find popular podcasts like This American Life on Tidal.

 Tidal vs Spotify: Sound quality

 Sound quality is where Tidal has Spotify beat.
 The streaming service offers four audio settings: Normal, High, HiFi, and Master.
-Normal is designed to reduce data usage and comes in handy with those on a cellular network with a limited data plan.
+Normal is designed to reduce data usage and comes in handy with a limited data plan on a cellular network.
 The High setting strikes a nice balance between audio quality and data usage by streaming at 320kbps over AAC.

-Master Quality Authenticated (MQA), on the other hand, promises high-resolution (96kHz/24bit) audio delivered via FLAC or WAV file.
-Any media labeled as MQA under Tidal means that it was directly authenticated by the artist.
+Master Quality Authenticated (MQA) promises high-resolution (96kHz/24bit) audio delivered via FLAC or WAV file.
+Any media labeled as MQA under Tidal means that the artist directly authenticated it.
 Recently, the service added millions of MQA tracks from publisher Warner Music Group.
 But keep in mind that not all songs are available in this quality.
 Also, you’ll need high-quality headphones to take advantage of the HiFi and MQA settings — the cheap earbuds that shipped with your phone won’t do the job.
-Tidal Connect also supports casting of MQA recordings, as well as Dolby Atmos.
+Tidal Connect also supports the casting of MQA recordings, as well as Dolby Atmos.

 Spotify tops out at 320kbps.

-Tidal wins this one hands down, but if you’re not a hardcore audiophile, you’ll be happy with streaming at 320kbps on Spotify.
-It sounds great and you don’t need expensive headphones to take advantage of the quality.
+Tidal wins this one, hands down, but if you’re not a hardcore audiophile, you’ll be happy with streaming at 320kbps on Spotify.
+It sounds excellent, and you don’t need expensive headphones to take advantage of the quality.

 Tidal vs Spotify: Plans and pricing

 If you’re serious about your music, the free plan won’t cut it.
 You’ll have to upgrade to a premium plan, which will set you back $9.99 per month, or $4.99 if you’re a student.
-There’s also a family plan available for $14.99 that allows for up to six accounts.
-Additionally, Spotify has a Premium Duo plan on offer aimed at couples, but that’s available in a limited number of markets for now — the US is not one of them.
+There’s also a family plan available for $15.99 that allows for up to six accounts.
+Additionally, Spotify has a Premium Duo plan on offer aimed at couples.

 Tidal doesn’t have a free plan.
 To use it, you’ll have to pay up.
-Its pricing strategy is similar to Spotify’s, but to a point.
+Its pricing strategy is similar to Spotify’s but only to a point.
 A basic subscription costs $9.99 per month, while a family plan for six accounts goes for $14.99 per month — making it a buck cheaper than Spotify’s.
 Students also get a discount, with a monthly subscription costing them $4.99 per month.
-So, no differences here.

-Additionally, Tidal also offers a discount to those who are or have served in the US military, which Spotify does not.
-A basic subscription goes for $5.99, while the HiFi plan is priced at $11.99 per month.
+Additionally, Tidal also offers a discount to those who have served in the US military, which Spotify does not.
+A basic subscription goes for $5.99, while the HiFi plan costs $11.99 per month.

-If you’re a military man or woman, Tidal is the best option for you, if price is the only factor.
-Otherwise, the two services cost exactly the same.
-If you want higher quality audio streaming, you’ll have to go with Tidal, but be prepared to pay double.
+If you’re a military man or woman, Tidal is the best option for you if the price is the only factor.
+Otherwise, the two services cost the same for the basic plan.
+If you want higher-quality audio streaming, you’ll have to go with Tidal, but be prepared to pay double.

 Tidal vs Spotify: Social features

 Spotify is a lot more social than Tidal.
-You can check out exactly what your friends are listening to, which is a great way to discover new music.
-You can also share your favorite songs on social networks including Instagram, Facebook, and Twitter.
+You can check out exactly what your friends listen to, which is a great way to discover new music.
+You can also share your favorite songs on social networks, including Instagram, Facebook, and Twitter.

-Another great social feature that I like is the ability to see how many monthly listeners a certain artist has.
+Another great social feature that I like is seeing how many monthly listeners a particular artist has.
 This can be used for comparison purposes, allowing you to figure out which ones are the most popular among Spotify users.
 You can also see how many followers playlists have, which helps decide which one to try out.

 Tidal, on the other hand, allows you to share the song you love on social media.
 That’s more or less it.
 There are no other social features available.
 You can’t see what your friends are listening to or how popular certain artists and playlists are.
-Whether that’s a good or a bad thing depends on your preference, but it’s definitely something to keep in mind.
+Whether that’s a good or a bad thing depends on your preference, but it’s something to consider.

 Tidal vs Spotify: Other differences

-There are a bunch of other smaller differences between the two services — each one has a few features you won’t find on the other.
+There are many other minor differences between the two services — each one has a few features you won’t find on the other.

-For example, Spotify has a sleep timer available that will stop playing music after a specified amount of time.
+For example, Spotify has a sleep timer available to stop playing music after a specified amount of time.
 This will make sure the music won’t play all night long while you’re sleeping.
-It also has a Crossfade feature that lets you create a seamless transition between songs, and gapless mode, which tries to eliminate the pause after one song ends and a new one starts.
+It also has a Crossfade feature that lets you create a seamless transition between songs, and gapless mode, which eliminates the pause after one song ends and a new one starts.